Your first day back after maternity leave was tough. Does it get better? Here’s your pep talk and action plan to get through these challenging days.

 - Do you get along with your boss and colleagues?
 It’s hard to return to work when you don’t have your boss’ support.

-- Do you get to pump?
-One of the difficult transitions on the first day back after maternity leave for nursing moms is trying to schedule pump sessions and maintaining your supply.
+- Are you able to pump?
+One of the difficult transitions on the first day back after maternity leave for nursing moms is trying to schedule pump sessions and maintaining your milk supply.
 Even finding the privacy to do so can be a challenge.

 - Do you like your work?
 Money is good, sure, but if you hated work to begin with, it’ll be extra difficult to re-enter the workforce when you’d rather be with your baby.